 About the Competitions

-Type Directors Club is accepting entries to this year’s competitions here.
+Type Directors Club concluded accepting entries to this year’s competitions on January 10, 2018.

 For more than 70 years, the Type Directors Club has united and celebrated typographic leaders from around the world.
 The primary way that we celebrate quality is through our annual competitions in which we highlight the best of the best typographic work in communication and typeface design from studios and individuals in the United States and internationally.